 Until 1990, no foreigners are allowed to visit this place.
 It was in 1991 that this place was eventually opened to tourists and foreign visitor.
 Exploring Kamchatka used to be reserved for the rich.
-There are no roads, tracks or railway.
+There were no roads, tracks or railway.
 The only way you can see Kamchatka then was to hire a helicopter.

 Today, Kamchatka has opened up, roads and tracks were built into the interior and lodging houses with modern facilities started sprouting up.
-This place is still unspoilt and not many foreigners have visited it.
+This place is still unspoiled and not many foreigners have visited it.
 Here is your chance to take part in this adventure of a lifetime.

 We will also be visiting the famous Bear Reserve at Kurilskoe Lake where you can watch the brown bears catching migrating salmons at close range.

 Kamchatka – UNESCO Heritage Site

 This is one of the most outstanding volcanic regions in the world, with a high density of active volcanoes, a variety of types, and a wide range of related features.
 The six sites included in the serial designation group together and the majority of volcanic features of the Kamchatka Peninsula.
 The interplay of active volcanoes and glaciers forms a dynamic landscape of great beauty.
 The sites contain great species diversity, including the world’s largest known variety of salmonoid fish and exceptional concentrations of sea otter, brown bear and Stellar’s sea eagle.